jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 ```
 Structure  .
 Classes  (  "Class"  )  .
 Related Classes  .
 Add  (  Structure  .
 Classes  (  "...

-'This would traverse the Related Classes if the  Relation Class  -->  Class
+'This might traverse the Related Classes if the  Relation Class  -->  Class
 'relation was dual and Relation Class has the derived attribute Other Relation
 'Class: